Indiana is using the TASC (Test Assessing Secondary Completion) for High School Equivalency (HSE) testing.

 Department of Workforce Development, Division of Adult Education, Room 229, State House, Indianapolis, IN 46204

-Indiana traded the GED for the TASC at the start of 2014 as the GED had become very expensive and only available on a computer.
+Indiana traded the GED for the TASC as the GED had become very expensive and was only available on a computer.
 When you feel you are ready to go the TASC way, read these guidelines that will support you in getting ahead: Contact your nearest TASC preparation center and find information on testing dates and fees.
 To avoid surprises, find out as many details as you can from your local testing center.

-Be totally prepared when you take the TASC examination.
+Be totally prepared when you take the TASC exam.
 Your local bookstore can provide you with materials, but there are also many TASC classes in your area that offer free preparation.
 Show up at the exam well prepared, take the exam, and get your diploma.
 Getting all set online is also a fine option.
+The Indiana high school equivalency test gives you the chance to acquire a great education and rewarding employment.

 In the modern technology-driven world you need at least a high school diploma or equivalent for just about any kind of work and if you go the TASC road, you will not only make more money, you also will improve the lives of the people around you.
 When you are going to sit for the Indiana TASC exam at a registered testing site, don’t forget to bring a valid photo ID.